databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-delete-from.md

     WHERE EMPLOYEES.DEPARTMENT = DEPARTMENTS.DEPARTMENT
 );

--- Delete employees using an alias 'e' whose department matches any department in the 'departments' table with an alias 'd'.
+-- Alternatively, you can delete employees using the alias 'e' for the 'EMPLOYEES' table and 'd' for the 'DEPARTMENTS' table when their department matches.
 DELETE FROM EMPLOYEES AS e
 WHERE EXISTS (
     SELECT *